ICDR-Executive provides support and guidance to the ICDR Director on operational and strategic matters.

 Lynn is an occupational therapist, educator and researcher.
 Her research and educational interests focus on professional development, occupational therapy, wellbeing and mental health, diversity and inclusion, and interprofessional education.
 In addition to her work at the University of Toronto, Lynn is Chair of ICDR-Cameroon at the International Centre for Disability and Rehabilitation, and enjoys visiting Cameroon regularly.
 She is grateful for the large network of wonderful colleagues that she has the opportunity to work with through this work.

-As Coordinator at ICDR Cathy supports the Executive and the activities of the 9 country groups.
+As Coordinator at ICDR Cathy supports the Executive and the activities of the 8 country groups.
 Cathy also Chairs the ICDR Finance group and is Vice-Chair Research for ICDR-Zambia.
 She earned an MHSc from the University of Toronto and has more than 15 years experience coordinating provincial, national and international research and evaluation projects.
-In addition to her role as ICDR Coordinator, Cathy is currently the research coordinator for two projects in Kenya and Zambia under the leadership of Dr. Stephanie Nixon related to HIV, disability and rehabilitation.
-These projects are being implemented with collaborators in Canada and Sub-Saharan Africa.
+In addition to her role as ICDR Coordinator, Cathy is the research coordinator for Dr. Stephanie Nixon on HIV, disability and rehabilitation.
+These projects are being implemented with collaborators in Canada and Kenya, South Africa and Zambia.